 Quality management plans for drinking water providers

 A drinking water quality management plan (DWQMP) is the cornerstone document of a regulated risk management framework to ensure the safety of customers of drinking water service providers.

 As a registered service provider supplying drinking water in Queensland, you are required to have an approved DWQMP in place.

-DWQMPs are prepared by service providers and approved by the Department of Regional Development, Manufacturing and Water.
+DWQMPs are prepared by drinking water service providers and approved by the Department of Regional Development, Manufacturing and Water.

-Use the following forms when applying for a DWQMP:
+Use the following forms when preparing and amending a DWQMP:

 - Drinking water quality management plan approval application: Form WSR505 (PDF, 556KB) and the explanatory notes and instructions (PDF, 168KB)

 - Drinking water quality management plan amendment application: Form WSR506 (PDF, 203KB) and the explanatory notes and instructions (PDF, 167KB)

 - Research project notification form (PDF, 242KB)

 - Internal review of decision application: Form WSR004 (PDF, 634KB)

-Approved plans are required to be regularly reviewed and audited.
-As a provider, you must also submit drinking water service annual reports summarising the implementation of your DWQMP.
+Approved DWQMPs are required to be regularly reviewed and audited.
+As a service provider, you must also submit drinking water service annual reports summarising the implementation of your DWQMP.
 These annual reports must be published on your service provider website.

 What is covered in a drinking water quality management plan